JadeMatrix/SHOW/doc/index.rst

 ..
-Simple Header-Only Webserver documentation master file, created by sphinx-quickstart on Tue Dec  5 16:02:43 2017.
+SHOW documentation master file, created by sphinx-quickstart on Tue Dec 5 16:02:43 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Simple Header-Only Webserver's documentation!
+Welcome to SHOW's documentation!
 ========================================================

 .. toctree::